peter9032/peter9032.github.io/README.md

 # Welcome to Peter's World of Engineering

 Welcome to my world of Engineering!
 My name is Peter and I'm a passionate Engineer & analyst.
-This website is a showcase of my Engineering/analysis projects, skills, and experience.
+This website is a showcase of my Engineering & analysis projects, skills, and experience.
 It's built using HTML, CSS, and JavaScript and hosted on Github Pages.

 ## Table of Contents